Resources for Families

 Enroll your children in ages 6-18 school

-There are three public School Districts where your children could enroll, namely, 4J Eugene School District, Springfield School District, Bethel School District.
+There are three public School Districts where your children could enroll: 4J Eugene School District, Springfield School District, and Bethel School District.
 Since you might be renting an apartment from the UO family housing at Spencer View, to enroll a new student you may submit enrollment forms and documents online or on paper.
-To find out where you can enroll your child, inter your address here to find your neighborhood elementary, middle, and high schools.
+To find out where you can enroll your child, enter your address on the Regional Land Information Database to find your neighborhood elementary, middle, and high schools.

 Back to Top